Reeceds/checklist-site/Client/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## App versions

 Angular CLI: 19.0.0
 Node: 22.17.1
 Package Manager: npm 10.9.2

+## Technical applications

+- @Output() and EventEmitter which allows a reusable child component to submit and input value and retrieve this on the parent component
+- Toastr service to display alerts when e.g. data is sumitted successfully or alert an error.
+- EventTriggerService.
+This allows one component to trigger an action in a different unrelated (none parent/child) component.
+- Google OAuth (authentication).
+- JWT interceptor for access/refresh tokens.